maxupravitelev/wildlife_camera/README.md

 `python adjust.py` is meant to be run on a raspberry pi to help adjusting the camera position while viewing it in the browser of a different device in the local network.
 You can also use the companion app [picam-config](https://github.com/maxupravitelev/picam-config) if you want to adjust the settings from a frontend GUI with a realtime preview.
 This app provides the possibility to move the camera from a frontend in case your Picam is utilizing a GPIO motor.

+`python preview.py` opens a preview window where you can see the current camera frame.
+If you want to preview the bounding box around the detected area, set `["analyzer_config"]["bbox_mode"]` to `true` in the [config.json file](https://github.com/maxupravitelev/wildlife_detection/tree/main/config)

 `python capture.py` captures the video stream immediately without detecting motion.
 Produces AVI by default.

-`python preview.py` opens a preview window where you can see the current camera frame.
-If you want to preview the bounding box around the detected area, set `["analyzer_config"]["bbox_mode"]` to `true` in the [config.json file](https://github.com/maxupravitelev/wildlife_detection/tree/main/config)
+`python timelapse.py` captures the video stream immediately based on a timelapse value (the default is set to 5 seconds, can be set with - `--timelapse` flag).
+Produces GIF by default.

+The exit of all scripts is rather ungraceful at the moment and requires hitting CTRL+C.

 ## Hardware requirements